 Working to inaccurate sales forecasts and guessing what customers will want in the future can invariably cause stress to many operational environments.
 The wrong products can be ordered and produced in excess burning cash and disappointing key customers at the same time.
 This can sometimes promote excess inventory practices – promoting purchasing and operations teams to build stock buffers and completely misuse WAREHOUSE SPACE.
 This creates working capital issues with funding not being directed to the right activities.

 - Unstable Schedules

 There is a distrust of suppliers and their ability to supply what is needed.
 So businesses order more than needed.
 When the stock piles up the issue is then WAREHOUSE SPACE.
 Saving on warehouse space leads to the review of associated wastes such as excess inventory, over production, motion and transport.

 As a supplier of steel and aluminium products, we must continue to strive to find a better way with our customers.
-The Steel Efficiency Review® aims to provide recommendations to change and improve our customer’s business and at the same time our product and service offer.
+We have found, our customers pursue the SER® as a vehicle to look at their business in a different way to make some small changes to reap big rewards.
+The Steel Efficiency Review® aims to provide recommendations to support our customer’s business and at the same time improve our product and service offer.

 To register for the Steel Efficiency Review® click here.